 .cursorignore.
 Don’t wait to be bitten. - Keep

-.cursorignoreand.gitignoredifferentiated: generated types / schemas the model needs stay in; node_modules always out. - Don’t commit datasets (parquet / sqlite / huge JSON) — use git-lfs or S3.
+.cursorignoreand.gitignoredifferentiated: generated types / schemas the model genuinely needs stay indexed;node_modulesand build output always out. - Don’t commit datasets (parquet / sqlite / huge JSON) — use git-lfs or S3, and ignore them either way.

 - Always run on native filesystems; never iCloud / Dropbox / network mounts.